ciaranodonnell/ciaranodonnell.github.io/_posts/2019-11-30-keeping-documentation-in-sync-with-azure-devops.markdown

 I think the best solution for keeping the documentation and application code in sync is to treat them the exact same way.
 I really want to be able to use the same tools to edit the documentation as you do code.
 The documentation and code should live together, be edited in the same tools, managed in the same source control tools, and branch and merge along with the code.

-While I am a big fan of GitHub, I typically use Azure Devops for my work code repository.
+While I am a big fan of GitHub, I typically use Azure Devops (AzDo) for my work code repository.
 Therefore this example is designed around making this work in AzDo.

 ## Setting Up and Azure DevOps Project